zengmingcd/AWS_Learning/Ceritfications/AWS Certified Cloud Practitioner/Courses/AWS Cloud Practitioner Essentials.md

   - use unused EC2 computing capacity and saving at up to 90% off of On-Demand prices.
 - Dedicated Hosts / 专用主机
   - physical servers with EC2 instance capacity that is fully dedicated to your use.

+### Scalabiltiy
+- Scalability involves beginning with only the resources you need and designing your architecture to automatically respond to changing demand by scaling out or in. / 可扩展性是指仅从需要的资源开始，并设计架构以便自动扩展和缩减，从而相应不断变化的需求。

+### 2 approaches in Amazon EC2 Auto Scaling
+- Dynamic scaling responds to changing demand. 动态扩展
+- Predictive scaling automatically schedules the right number of Amazon EC2 instances based on predicted demand. 预测性扩展

+### Amazon EC2 Auto Scaling config
+- Set minimum capacity.
+  - minimum capacity is the number of Amazon EC2 instances that launch immediately after you have created the Auto Scaling Group.
+- Set desired capacity.
+- Set maximum capacity. max instance you will have.

+### How AWS Lambda works
+- Upload code to Lambda
+- Set code to trigger from an event source.
+- Code runs only when triggered.
+- Pay only for the compute time you use.

+### 3 types of Service for Container
+- Amazon Elastic Container Service (Amazon ECS): a highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.
+Supports Docker.
+- Amazon Elastic Kubernetes Service (Amazon EKS): a fully managed service that you can use to run Kubernetes on AWS.
+- AWS Fragage: a serverless compute engine for containers.
+Works with both Amazon ECS and Amazon EKS.